nanewengland/nessna-website-deploy/README.md

 # setting up terraform

-you will need to run `cp terraform.tfvars.example terraform.tfvars` and then put your api token in and add your fingerprint. you can get your fingerprint by running `curl -X GET -H "Content-Type: application/json" -H "Authorization: Bearer TOKEN" "https://api.digitalocean.com/v2/account/keys" | jq --raw-output` and inserting your api key in curl command.
+you will need to run

+`cp terraform.tfvars.example terraform.tfvars`

+and then put your api token in and add your fingerprint. you can get your fingerprint by running the following making sure to put your api key in curl command.

+`curl -X GET -H "Content-Type: application/json" -H "Authorization: Bearer TOKEN" "https://api.digitalocean.com/v2/account/keys" | jq --raw-output`

 to initalize terraform using remote state do the following.
 ```